Mullgate

 Core characteristics

-The documented current design includes:
+The shipped design includes:

 • canonical routed config in routing.locations[]

-• one rendered backend per configured route
+• one logical Mullvad SOCKS5 exit selection per configured route

-• routing by destination bind IP
+• routing by destination bind IP so hostname-selected behavior stays truthful across SOCKS5, HTTP, and HTTPS

 Why this model is coherent